nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

    - It calls upon the shuffleQuestions() method from the QuestionList class.
 3. **Shuffling Process:**
    - The shuffleQuestions() method utilizes java.util.Collections.shuffle to randomize the order.
+   - The shuffling process is completely random and **THERE IS A CHANCE THAT THE RESULT IS NOT RANDOMISED**
    - This method directly alters the storage list within QuestionList.
 4. **Storage Update:**
    - Once shuffled, the new order of questions is written back to the persistent storage.